lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 <div class="lf-py">

 In the Python reactor target for Lingua Franca, reactions are written in Python.
 The user-written reactors are then generated into a Python 3 script that can be executed on several platforms.
-The Python target has been tested on Linux, MacOS, and Windows.
-To facilitate efficient and fast execution of Python code, the generated program relies on a C extension to facilitate Lingua Franca APIs such as `set` and `schedule`.
+The Python target has been tested on Linux, macOS, and Windows.
+To facilitate efficient and fast execution of Python code, the generated program relies on a C extension to facilitate Lingua Franca API such as `set` and `schedule`.
 To learn more about the structure of the generated Python program, see [Implementation Details](#python-target-implementation-details).

 Python reactors can bring the vast library of scientific modules that exist for Python into a Lingua Franca program.
 Moreover, since the Python reactor target is based on a fast and efficient C runtime library, Lingua Franca programs can execute much faster than native equivalent Python programs in many cases.
 Finally, interoperability with C reactors is planned for the future.